Novel Excerpts & Short Stories Available for FREE downloading:

 Still not enough?
-Here’s some more of my short fiction, from a period spanning the past fifteen years or so:
+Here’s more of my short fiction, new stuff and old:

 “Among the Invisibles” A day in the life of Little Po, a street urchin scratching out a meager existence in an unnamed urban war zone.
 A product of automatic writing, my pen moving across the page with no advance planning or preparation.
 A tale from the perspective of someone barely clinging to existence, his fate all but determined from the moment of his birth.

 Click here for free download of Among the Invisibles

 In my opinion, this is my best short story.
 It originally appeared in Crimewave IV (UK) and was aired on CBC Radio.
 One of the most terrifying tales you’re ever likely to read…and yet there are no vampires, zombies or werewolves in evidence.
 These monsters wear human faces.
 Read on: